 5. Branson, Missouri

 This cozy town in the Ozark Mountains is a fantastic low-cost destination for seniors who want a relaxing getaway.
-Miles and miles of woodland trails can be explored for free.
-You could also take in a country music show or live theater performance, play a round at one of Branson's many golf courses, or ride an old-fashioned paddle-wheeler, all for a reasonable cost.
+You can explore miles and miles of woodland trails for free.
+You could also take in a country music show or live theater performance, play a round at one of Branson's many golf courses, or ride an old-fashioned paddle-wheeler.
 And senior discounts are widely available at area hotels and resorts.

 6. Albuquerque, New Mexico

 Albuquerque offers plenty of affordable fun for older adults.
 Explore the Old Town, drive along historic Route 66, go on a free winery tour and tasting, or check out the ancient stone images of the Petroglyph National Monument.
 If you visit in October, you can catch the world-famous International Balloon Fiesta.

 7. Pensacola, Florida

 Pensacola is a small city with a huge number of inexpensive activities for older travelers.
 It costs nothing to tour the National Naval Aviation Museum, watch the Blue Angels soar through the skies, browse the fresh produce and fine art of the Palafox Market, or go birdwatching on numerous nature trails.
 You can even rent a special type of wheelchair to help you enjoy the area's white-sand beaches.

 You can experience the awesome majesty of one of the world's most stunning natural attractions for surprisingly little cost, especially if you have a camper or RV.
 Seniors can get a lifetime national parks pass for $80 or pay $35 per vehicle to enter the park for a week.
 If funds are tight, try visiting on one of the entrance fee-free days.